tomasf18/IES-practical/Lab01/README.md

     A Dockerfile is a text-based script that provides the instruction set on how to build the image.
 For this quick start, the repository already contains the Dockerfile.

-    Check that the Dockerfile has no file extension like .txt.
-Some editors may append this file extension automatically which results in an error when you run the application.
+    Check that the Dockerfile has no file extension like .txt. `Some editors may append this file extension automatically which results in an error when you run the application`.

 1. To get started, clone the project to your local machine.